The Deluxe Resorts at Walt Disney World

 The rest of the deluxes are great places to stay, but compared to the alternatives above have little dramatic visual kid appeal.

-You could view them as almost tied, but they are ordered based on the kid appeal of their pools (the Yacht Club and Beach Club share the same pool, Stormalong Bay, legendary for how much kids–and their parents–love it):
+You could view them as almost tied, but they are ordered first on convenience, and then based on the kid appeal of their pools (the Yacht Club and Beach Club share the same pool, Stormalong Bay, above, legendary for how much kids–and their parents–love it):

 DISNEY WORLD DELUXE RESORTS CONVENIENCE